 If you want them to drive your loved one’s car and take them out and about, insurance will need to be in place.
-Although the live-in carer will need some time off duty and a certain amount of sleep, this can be flexible.

 The care plan

 An individual care plan will be prepared for your loved one.
 Elder will consult with you, your loved one and any other interested parties such as community nurses or GPs to consider all aspects of your loved one’s care.
-The care plan helps the carer to provide the support that your loved one needs, and will be updated whenever there are any changes in condition or other aspects that have to take into account.
+The care plan helps the carer to provide the support that your loved one needs, and will be updated whenever there are any changes in condition or other aspects that have to be taken into account.

 You will be able to read the document and the daily reports so that you have a good idea of how your loved one is getting on.
 You can also be confident that the carer will let you know if your loved one is ill or if they have any concerns.
 For people who are unable to visit their loved one as often as they would like, live-in care can give them real peace of mind.

-People who are living with dementia are usually much more settled and contented in familiar surroundings than if they move into a strange environment such as a care home.
+People who are living with dementia are usually much more settled and content in familiar surroundings than if they move into a strange environment such as a care home.
 The majority of older people express a preference for staying in their own home as long as they can, and Elder can provide one-to-one carers trained in dementia care to support all aspects of your loved one’s life.

 The quality of life of a person with dementia can be much better in their own home with a familiar carer than it would be in a residential home, with many different staff and other residents who may also be confused and anxious.